 - Extra virgin olive oil: The star ingredient in this dish, and it's important to use the best quality olive oil available since the recipe requires a substantial amount.
 Traditional musakhan should leave your hands dripping with oil while eating!

 - Yellow onions: These are perfect for their intense flavor, which mellows out and complements the sumac flavor and color.
-Some recipes call for a combination of red and yellow onions.
+Some recipes use a combination of red and yellow onions.

 - Sumac: This is a coarse powder made by grinding reddish-purple berries from the sumac bush.
 It adds bright color and a tangy, lemony flavor to the dish.
 Both sumac and baharat are available online and at Middle Eastern grocery stores.

-- Toasted pine nuts: These are typically used to garnish musakhan, although sliced or slivered almonds can be used as a substitute.
+- Toasted pine nuts: I use these to garnish musakhan, although sliced or slivered almonds can be used as a substitute.ย

 - Bread: Traditionally, thick Levantine flatbread called Taboon, baked in a clay oven, is used.
-However, thicker flatbreads like Greek pita bread (without the pocket), naan, or other similar options can be used.
+But I also make them with thicker flatbreads like Greek pita bread (without the pocket) or naan.

 How To Make Musakhan